nachiketsoni/nachiketsoni/README.md

 ### 🚀 Current Focus
 - 🔧 Developing scalable backend systems and RESTful APIs
 - 🛠️ Optimizing database performance and real-time data processing
-- 🎯 Enhancing system stability and bug resolution for web applications
+- 🎯 Exploring & Improving skills on Blockchain and Other Skills
 - 🌐 Building dynamic and responsive front-end experiences with React
 - 📊 Learning **System Design** to architect scalable and efficient solutions